 Atherosclerosis is often linked to lifestyle habits and specific health conditions.
 High cholesterol, high blood pressure, smoking, and sedentary lifestyles are common culprits.

 Thrombosis risk factors can involve situations and predispositions that encourage clotting.
-Extended sitting or lying down, some genetic conditions, and injuries to blood vessels are essential factors.
+Extended sitting or lying down, some genetic conditions, and injuries to blood vessels are essential factors, as are venous conditions like untreated varicose veins and vein reflux.

 Here’s a summary of the main risk factors:

-- Atherosclerosis: High cholesterol, high blood pressure, smoking, sedentary lifestyle, diabetes
+- Atherosclerosis: High cholesterol, high blood pressure, smoking, sedentary lifestyle, diabetes, which can contribute to peripheral vascular disease and its progression

 - Thrombosis: Prolonged immobility, medical conditions, blood vessel injury, genetic predispositions